GIVING BACK+ETHICS

 Some non-profits I plan to support are:

-Wounded Warrior Project (my husband is a disabled veteran, himself...I understand the hardships)
+Wounded Warrior Project (my husband is a disabled veteran, himself...we understand the hardships)

 The Rainbow Youth Project (love our LGBTQ+ community, they need more support)

-Pope Vergara's "Stillness Burns" kits- 100% of these profits will be given directly to Pope to support her family.
+Pope Vergara's "Stillness Burns" kits- 100% of these profits will be donated to support victims of domestic violence.

 Giving Back to the Fiber Arts Community: